AllTheBacteria/AllTheBacteria/docs/contributing.rst

 SOP for contributing
 --------------------

-Please note that this is a general SOP intended to cover most cases.
+Please note that this is a general standard operating procedure (SOP) intended to cover most cases.
 However, every analysis is different.
 Please ask or suggest something different if it makes sense to do so for your analysis.
 The overall aim is to make it as easy as we can for users to download the results from